keyanUB/keyanUB.github.io/_pages/about.md

 <span style="color:violet">\[Award\]</span> 12/2023: I am very honored to win the 2023 Annual CSE Poster Competition and be the recipient of the *CSE Best AI Poster Award* at Univerisity at Buffalo.

-<span style="color:coral">\[Talk\]</span> 12/2023: I present our paper *"An Investigation of Large Language Models for Real-World Hate Speech Detection"* in the International Conference on Machine Learning and Applications (ICMLA)!
+<span style="color:coral">\[Talk\]</span> 12/2023: I present our paper *"An Investigation of Large Language Models for Real-World Hate Speech Detection"* in International Conference on Machine Learning and Applications (ICMLA)!

 <span style="color:green">\[Paper\]</span> 10/2023: Our paper *"Moderating New Waves of Online Hate with Chain-of-Thought Reasoning in Large Language Models"* has been accepted by **<span style="color:red">S&P(Oakland) 2024</span>**!

 <span style="color:green">\[Paper\]</span> 10/2023: Our paper *"An Investigation of Large Language Models for Real-World Hate Speech Detection"* has been accepted by **ICMLA 2023**!

-<span style="color:coral">\[Talk\]</span> 09/2023: I present our paper *"Understanding and Measuring Robustness of Vision and Language Multimodal Models"* in the International Conference on Secure Knowledge Management!
+<span style="color:coral">\[Talk\]</span> 09/2023: I present our paper *"Understanding and Measuring Robustness of Vision and Language Multimodal Models"* in International Conference on Secure Knowledge Management!

 <span style="color:green">\[Paper\]</span> 09/2023: Our paper *"Understanding and Analyzing COVID-19-related Online Hate Propagation Through Hateful Memes Shared on Twitter"* has been accepted by **ASONAM 2023**!